Dreamzilla/dreamzilla.github.io/subscriptions.md

 # Serverauditor Premium

-Serverauditor is available under two different licencing models.
+Serverauditor is available under two different licensing models.
 Our free version is available for private use, it is add-free and free to download from different app stores.
 A subscription-based version, Serveraudior Premium, is available for commercial use and costs $6,- (US) annually.

 Serverauditor Premium ships with extended functionality such as SFTP and Cross-Platform synchronization.
 [Click here](#features) for the full list of features.